 Nearby you can walk through beautiful forest, dip your feet in the creek and visit local Vietnamese restaurants.
 The area is close to bushland, friendly and multicultural.
 Kangaroos can be seen behind the back fence, if you're lucky, you can spot a local dingo or platypus and there's lots of native birdlife around.

-I work a few days a week to bring in enough money to feed the animals and pay the mortgage but I'm working on the farm on the other days.
+I work a few days a week to bring in enough money to feed the animals and pay the mortgage but I'm working on the farm on the other days (COVID-19 NOTE - I am currently away from home more regularly as my work is considered essential at this time).
 Ideally, there would be a few longer days when the weather allows (5 or 6 hours with breaks during the hottest parts of the day).
-There's always the daily chores which take about than an hour in the morning and half an hour in the evening each day during the week (feeding chickens and goats, collecting eggs, watering the plants).
+There's always the daily chores which take about than an hour in the morning and half an hour in the evening each day during the week (feeding chickens and goats, walking the goats, collecting eggs, watering the plants).
 Cleaning up after yourself is not included in the 25 hours; that’s just being a decent human.
-You're welcome to take days off, just let me know in advance so I can plan.
+You're welcome to take 2-3 days off per week, just let me know in advance so I can plan.

 I choose to live a very low impact life.
 This involves composting, reducing my waste, collecting local food waste from stores, trying to bring very little plastic into the home, collecting water etc. The farm doesn’t generate any real income as I mostly swap things I grow for other food.
 Any cash I get from selling eggs or vegetables goes to the high cost of animal feed and bedding.

 - removing and replacing the tiles in the bathroom